perelloliver/convfinqa-task/report.md

 I equipped our agent with a set of tools, largely similar to those used in the original ConvFinQA paper with a couple of additions - ```percentage``` and ```direct_retrieval```.
 The ```direct_retrieval``` tool is used by the LLM to retrieve a figure directly from the context.
 I added this tool to ensure we uniformly process and output results, providing a direct logical path for the agent even for non-mathematic queries.

 These tools output a ```ToolReturn``` object, which matches the format of the dataset to provide both a numeric answer and a program.

 This ```ToolReturn``` object is then used to generate the final output for the agent in the ```Answer``` model.

+I then wrote some evaluation metrics, discussed below - one function per metric and a binding function to run all of them.

+Once the key steps were complete - a parsed dataset, a working agent, and evaluation metrics - I wrote a script in main.py to bind all of these elements together to parse the dataset, run the agent, and compute evaluation metrics at the end of the run, for all the models specified.

+I also initially implemented some light containerization, but later scrapped it in favour of quickly making this code quickly runnable with no further requirements or setup, while respecting the suggested time scope.

 #### Choosing models
 - Practical factors: